Doctor Who missing episodes: Orphaned episodes

 Serials that are over 50% complete (e.g., The Reign of Terror, The Tenth Planet) have been issued as standalone releases, with the missing episodes bridged using animation, visual reconstructions, or narration to the camera.
 Surviving episodes which form 50% or less of a complete story – referred to as "orphaned" episodes – have been released by the BBC in compilations (e.g., Lost in Time), or as extras on releases of complete serials.
 A few four-episode serials of which 50% remain (e.g., The Underwater Menace, The Moonbase) have also been issued as standalone releases.

+In 2023, all Doctor Who episodes in the BBC archive – with the exception of An Unearthly Child due to licensing issues – were added to the iPlayer service.
+Depending on the circumstances, the animated reconstructions were also added to iPlayer.